port-experimental/landg-workshop/0-prep.md

   }
   ```

-  Repeat the same process for this content :
+  Repeat the same process for this content, using the Firewall Rule Catalog :

   ```
   {